ztschir/ztschir.github.io/_pages/cv.md

 Work Experience
 ======
 ### Hewlett Packard Enterprise
+_Software Engineering Manager II, February 2023 to Present_

+Drive strategy of the Cray Compiler Environment in the Cray Programming Environment group for cloud and on-prem solutions.
+Also, provide direction for Cray User Experience and several strategic software system initiatives.

-_Manager Systems/Software Engineer II, November 2021 to Present_
+_Software Engineering Manager I, November 2021 to February 2023_

-Manage teams responsible for the Fortran compiler frontend/runtime, Cray compiler modules/environment, and CI/CD development.
+Manage teams responsible for Cray Compiler Environment teams: Fortran compiler frontend/runtime, Cray compiler modules/environment, and CI/CD development.
 Teams implement new Fortran language standards and OpenMP/OpenACC parallel programming models for the Fortran compiler, targeting a variety of heterogeneous CPU and GPU architectures.

 ### Busco Engineering, PC
 _President, January 2020 to Present_